NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 ---------------------------------

 ### 2.1 ADDING SL TO YOUR APPLICATION

-As of SL 2.0.0, it is now possible to recompile all of SL from source, with the exception of the DLSS-G plugin.
-The DLSS-G plugin is provided as prebuilt DLLs only.
-We also provide prebuilt DLLs (signed) for all other plugins that have source.
-Most application developers will never need to rebuild SL themselves, especially for shipping; all of the pieces needed to develop, debug and ship an application that integrates SL and its features are provided in the pre-existing directories `bin/`, `include/`, and `lib/`.
-Compiling from source is purely optional and likely of interest to a subset of SL application developers.
-For developers wishing to build SL from source, see the section at the end of this document.

 The SL SDK comes with several header files, `sl.h` and `sl_*.h`, which are located in the `./include` folder.
 Two main header files are `sl.h`and `sl_consts.h` and they should be included always.
 Depending on which SL features are used by your application, additional header(s) should be included (see below for more details).
 Since SL can work as an interposer or as a regular library, there are several ways it can be integrated into your application: